Does acupuncture hurt?

 What should I expect during treatment?

+When you come for your first appointment, you will be taken into a treatment room and Dr. Wesley will do an intake assessment.
 The acupuncture needles are placed in various places from head to toe.
-Most patients find the experience very relaxing and some even fall asleep.
+Most patients find the experience very relaxing and you may even fall asleep.

 How will I feel after?

-You may feel very calm after your treatment; some people may even feel tired or sleepy.
+You may feel very calm after your treatment; and also feel tired or sleepy.

 What if I am afraid of needles?